chronicle-app/chronicle-etl/README.md

 Are you trying to archive your digital history or incorporate it into your own projects?
 You’ve probably discovered how frustrating it is to get machine-readable access to your own data.
 While [building a memex](https://hyfen.net/memex/), I learned first-hand what great efforts must be made before you can begin using the data in interesting ways.

-If you don’t want to spend all your time writing scrapers, reverse-engineering APIs, or parsing takeout data, this project is for you! (*If you do enjoy these things, please see the [open issues](https://github.com/chronicle-app/chronicle-etl/issues).*)
+If you don’t want to spend all your time writing scrapers, reverse-engineering APIs, or parsing takeout data, this tool is for you! (*If you do enjoy these things, please see the [open issues](https://github.com/chronicle-app/chronicle-etl/issues).*)

-**`chronicle-etl` is a CLI tool that gives you a unified interface for accessing your personal data.** It uses the ETL pattern to *extract* it from a source (e.g. your local browser history, a directory of images, goodreads.com reading history), *transform* it (into a given schema), and *load* it to a destination (e.g. a CSV file, JSON, external API).
+**`chronicle-etl` is a CLI tool that gives you a unified interface to your personal data.** It uses the ETL pattern to *extract* data from a source (e.g. your local browser history, a directory of images, goodreads.com reading history), *transform* it (into a given schema), and *load* it to a destination (e.g. a CSV file, JSON, external API).

 ## What does `chronicle-etl` give you?
-* **CLI tool for working with personal data**.
+* **A CLI tool for working with personal data**.
 You can monitor progress of exports, manipulate the output, set up recurring jobs, manage credentials, and more.
 * **Plugins for many third-party providers**.
-A plugin system allows you to access data from third-party providers and hook it into the shared CLI infrastructure.
+This plugin system allows you to access data from dozens of third-party services, all accessible through a common CLI interface.
-* **A common, opinionated schema**: You can normalize different datasets into a single schema so that, for example, all your iMessages and emails are stored in a common schema.
-Don’t want to use the schema? `chronicle-etl` always allows you to fall back on working with the raw extraction data.
+* **A common, opinionated schema**: You can normalize different datasets into a single schema so that, for example, all your iMessages and emails are represented in a common schema.
+(Don’t want to use this schema? `chronicle-etl` always allows you to fall back on working with the raw extraction data.)

 ## Chronicle-ETL in action